It’s a tough time to be a business leader.

 Workforce planning involves pinpointing the specific skills your organization needs to succeed.
 If you started a strategic workforce planning process today, it might look like this:

-Workforce plans are based on a variety of business goals, from attracting top talent to improving work-life balance.
+Workforce planning analytics are based on a variety of business goals, from attracting top talent to improving work-life balance.

 Workforce analytics software helps organizations make data-driven decisions that optimize work.
 They pull from different data sources to help leaders audit, manage and plan for the myriad ways employees work — from time tracking and schedule adherence to productivity goal tracking and coaching, to headcount and capacity planning, and more.
 This data is rendered in user-friendly dashboards and reports that go beyond HR analytics and talent acquisition to reveal a full range of performance metrics and answer questions such as: